Average Weather in Hawaiian Acres Hawaii, United States

 To characterize how pleasant the weather is in Hawaiian Acres throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Hawaiian Acres for general outdoor tourist activities is from early May to early October, with a peak score in the last week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Hawaiian Acres for general outdoor tourist activities is from late April to early October, with a peak score in the last week of July.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Hawaiian Acres for hot-weather activities is from early July to mid September, with a peak score in the first week of August.